 If you don’t want to share your data in any form, you can choose to print and fill out the questionnaires and keep the result to yourself.
 Apart from gathering global data, the Indigenous Navigator is intended as an internal tool for indigenous communities and organisations to monitor their rights.
 The objective being that surveys and data are used by indigenous communities and organisations to monitor and document their situation, and used for planning and advocacy in the ways they see themselves see fit.

-If you intend to carry out a survey in your community, we recommend that the specific purpose that the data will serve the community is discussed and agreed with the whole community from the outset.
+If you intend to carry out a survey in your community, we recommend that the specific purpose that the data will serve within the community is discussed and agreed with the whole community from the outset.
+Records should be kept by the data collector to ensure FPIC and consent have been obtained.

 In order to avoid misrepresentation of communities, there should always be an identified respondent to the questionnaire.
 This could be a person or an organization authorized by the community to upload the data.
 The user can choose to publicly disclose their identity online or not.
 If the respondent will prefer not to disclose, his/her identity will remain anonymous.